LukaszMas/misc/docker/intermediate.md

     - Second, lets run the app in the detached mode:
         - `docker run -d kodekloud/simple-webapp`
         - This will run the container in the background
+        - You can name the container with:
+            -`docker run -d --name webapp kodecloud/simple-webapp`
     - Now run the `docker ps` command to view the running containers
     - If you want to attach back to the running container, run:
     - `docker attach <container_id>`
         - NOTE: You can specify just first few characters of the container id

+11. Docker run in interactive mode:
+    - `docker run -i kodekloud/simple-prompt-docker`
+    - To attach to the terminal add the `t` flag:
+        - `docker run -it kodekloud/simple-prompt-docker`

+12. Docker run web-app and port access:
+    - `docker run kodekloud/webapp`
+    - The app will be running on given port (def.
+0.0.0.0:5000)

+13. Docker run web-app and port access:
+    - `docker run -p 80:5000 kodekloud/webapp`
+    - The web-app becomes accessible inside the docker host via port 80